ansible/ansible-hub-ui/README.md

 List of all workflows:

-- `backported-labels`: Add a backported-* label when a PR is backported to stable-*; on patchback merges
 - `cypress`: Run Cypress integration tests; on PRs, pushes and cron
 - `dev-release`: Build and upload to github releases, update `dev` tag; when master is updated
 - `i18n`: Extract and merge l10n strings; cron